CleverTap Query Language

 }

-Supports filtering on geo location info.
-Must be formatted as one or more Array(s) of Strings, each of size 3, in [Country, Region, City] format.
+It supports filtering on geolocation information.
+It must be formatted as one or more Array(s) of Strings, each of size 1, 2, or 3, in [Country, Region, City] format.

 {